eltongonc/browser-technology/README.md

 **Solution: Consider an alternative homepage or remove the fancy onloadsucces images**

-### Second site
+### Second site: Github
-While type this file I wanted to make a repo to store it in at [Github](github.com), well guess what this file will never be available because
+While typing this file I wanted to make a repository to store it in at [Github](github.com), well guess what this file will never be available because

 ![Github requires cookies](https://eltongonc.github.io/browser-technology/screenshots/github_no-cookies.png)

 Gitub uses the cookie to check an user session or store the session of an user.
 Again this is an assumption.

-**Solution: I am not sure if cookies are needed for every login, but give the user a option to save the session**
+**Solution: I am not sure if cookies are needed for every login, but give the user the choice wether he/she want to use cookies for a session**

-### Third site
+### Third site: Moodle
 The journey continues.
 Well apparently disabling cookies and images is a great combination.
 My school site does not let me in without cookies and appears as if it was a regular bootstrap site.
+This site lacks a logo or no title to indicate what the site is and who it is for.

 ![CMD Moodle](https://eltongonc.github.io/browser-technology/screenshots/moodle.png)

-These site has no logo or no title to indicate what the site is and who it is for.

 **Solution: Set a logo or an alt attribute to your logo so people can tell if it's your site.
 And also same as the second site, give the user a option to save the session**